 - Cooperation and Compliance

-These ongoing groups meet weekly and the cost is $95 per session.
-Groups are available for children ages 7 and up.
+These ongoing groups meet weekly.
+Groups are available for children ages 6 and up.

 In order to determine whether a LEGO® group is a good fit for your child, the next step is to call and talk with us.
 We can arrange to review testing reports, provide screening tools for you as well as your child’s teacher and schedule an initial evaluation if appropriate.
 This careful screening helps us to create cohesive groups that encourage growth amongst members.
 This program is effective for kids who are at least of average IQ.